Nato-cd/ab-quick-reporter/README.md

 ### 4. Generate Charts

-Create beautiful charts from the summary:
+Turn your summary into a beautiful visualization:

 ```bash
 python3 charts.py ab-summary.txt